Batangas Province 12 Tourist Hotspots To Visit in 2020 [Updated]

 If you’re into diving, then you’ll be sure to enjoy the many diving locations available in and around Batangas province, with Anilao being the most notable.

 Some of the best diving spots to be found in the Philippines are located in Batangas province.
 There are also a number of historical landmarks that include lighthouses and churches.

-So let’s take a look now at the best 12 places to visit in Batangas province.
+So let’s take a look now at the best 12 places to visit in Batangas province in 2020.